nhhagen/vagrant-dev-box/README.markdown

 Only one project member needs to do this.

+If you want a simple command at hand to start new projects off this box run:

+    echo "function newproject { curl https://raw.github.com/nhhagen/vagrant-dev-box/master/setup.sh | bash -s $@ ; }" >> ~/.bash_profile
+    source ~/.bash_profile

+You can now run:

+    newproject <new repo url> <div>

 If you need to add custom tools etc in your modify `manifests/default.pp` to fit your needs.

 If you have personal configuration needs or tools you need installed that are not used by the project. e.g: custom